 We have paid dividends since September 2012 consistent with our Board of Directors' dividend policy.
-On August 2017, our Board of Directors amended our dividend distribution policy, whereas, each year we will distribute a dividend of up to 75% of our annual distributable profits (previously 50%), subject to applicable law.
+On August 2017, our Board of Directors amended our dividend distribution policy, whereas, each year we distribute a dividend of up to 75% of our annual distributable profits (previously 50%), subject to applicable law.
 Our Board of Directors may at its discretion and at any time, change, whether as a result of a one-time decision or a change in policy, the rate of dividend distributions or decide not to distribute a dividend.
-Since 2012 until December 31, 2017 we declared in the aggregate cash dividends of approximately \$1.091 per share (\$45.1 million in the aggregate).
-In February 2018, we declared a cash dividend in the amount of \$0.13 per share (\$5.8 million in the aggregate) that was paid on March 26, 2018.
+Since 2012 until December 31, 2018 we declared in the aggregate cash dividends of approximately \$1.376 per share (\$58.6 million in the aggregate).
+On March 3, 2019, we declared a cash dividend in the amount of \$0.15 per share (\$7.3 million in the aggregate) that was paid on March 27, 2019.